Zong massacre: 2007 abolition commemorations

 In 2007, a memorial stone was erected at Black River, Jamaica, near where Zong would have landed.
-A sailing ship representing Zong was sailed to Tower Bridge in London in March 2007 to commemorate the 200th anniversary of the Act for the Abolition of the Slave Trade, at a cost of £300,000.
+A ship representing the Zong was sailed to Tower Bridge in London in March 2007 to commemorate the 200th anniversary of the Act for the Abolition of the Slave Trade, at a cost of £300,000.
 The vessel housed depictions of the Zong massacre and the slave trade.
 It was accompanied by HMS Northumberland, on board which was an exhibition commemorating the role of the Royal Navy after 1807 in the suppression of the slave trade.